Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Introduction

-\begin{enumerate}[leftmargin=*] \item Besides having a different type of limit theorems compared to \cite{MR3634278, cerrai2016fast}, we consider more general diffusions on graphs $\Gamma$.
-In fact, we identify suitable conditions on $\Gamma$ for the study of SPDE on graphs and point out directions for generalizations.
-See Remarks \ref{Rk:Compare} and \ref{Rk:Relax}.
-Our SPDE have an extra boundary condition at the set of vertex, and the coefficients are typically non-Lipschitz.
-Well-posedness of these SPDE is established via a new duality in Lemma \ref{L:WFdual}.

 \item Our scaling limit theorems give {\bf the first rigorous connections between SPDE on graphs and discrete models}.
-See Remark \ref{Algo}. $\,$ Theorem \ref{T} generalizes \cite[Theorem 1]{MR3582808} to the graph setting, paying special attention to the new spatial heterogeneity and the vertex singularities.
-A new stochastic FKPP on graph emerged from a suitably defined BVM (Section \ref{S:BVM}).
+See Remark \ref{Algo}. $\,$ Theorem \ref{T} generalizes \cite[Theorem 1]{MR3582808} to the graph setting, paying special attention to the new spatial heterogeneity and vertex singularities.
+A new stochastic FKPP on graph emerges from a suitably defined BVM (Section \ref{S:BVM}).
 In Theorem \ref{prop:SDE}, we give a convergent simulation scheme for this SPDE in terms of a system of interacting It\^o SDEs.
-This is based on a {\it coupling} between the interacting SDEs and the SPDE \eqref{fkpp1}.
 This scheme is useful when the size of the BVM is too large for stochastic simulations.

+\item Besides having a different type of limit theorems compared to \cite{MR3634278, cerrai2019fast}, we consider more general diffusions on graphs $\Gamma$.
+In fact, we identify suitable conditions on $\Gamma$ for the study of SPDE on graphs and point out directions for generalizations.
+See Remark \ref{Rk:Compare}.
+Our SPDE have an extra boundary condition at the set of vertices, and the coefficients are typically non-Lipschitz.
+Well-posedness of these SPDE is established via a new duality in Lemma \ref{L:WFdual}.

 \item An application of results like the conjunction of Theorems \ref{T} and \ref{prop:SDE} is as follows: Given a complex system (such as cancer cell dynamics) with fine details, one (i) starts with an individual-based model which elucidate, at a more fundamental level, single-particle interactions, spatial component and stochasticity of the system, then (ii) deduces the macroscopic evolution of the particles that emerges, as in Remark \ref{Algo}, which might be an SPDE/PDE describing the evolution of the particle density, and (iii) simulates the SPDE/PDE which is robust against the size of the microscopic system, using the interacting SDEs or numerical methods.
 We summarize this lesson for our case as: